 It may help to think of job posts as marketing documents.
 While job descriptions are comprehensive essays, job posts are elevator pitches – just the brush strokes.

 But those brush strokes have to create a clear picture of the job, your organization, and what it’s like to work for you.
 Clarity in a job posting puts you and job seekers on the same page from the get-go.

 However, because the content in a job description and a job posting is different, the writing process is different as well.
 Often, there are many writers involved in the workflow, even beyond the hiring team.
 Requirements and responsibilities, for example, may come from the hiring team, but company info may come from the marketing department.

 Which makes it even more important to be critical of the final product.
 Multiple contributors can easily result in a job post that’s far too long or communicating an inconsistent employer brand.

 Job description versus job posting

 A job description is the internal document you use to keep your house in order.
-A job posting is the external version of that document which you use to recruit talent.
+A job posting is the external version of that document you use to recruit candidates.